ERA Board of Directors

 Emily Katz got an early start in marketing, growing up in rural California where she rode door-to-door selling her school’s fundraising gift wrap by horseback.
 She’s spent the interceding decades helping organizations find their voices to make the world a better place and ruthlessly slaying the demons of jargon.
 She’s focused her management positions on advancing the rights of people to live dignified lives and fulfill their greatest potential.

-Autumn McDonald has nearly two decades of experience working with foundations, nonprofit organizations, government agencies, and associations on strategy, advocacy, program design, and civic innovation.
+Autumn McDonald is the director of New America CA. She has nearly two decades of experience working with foundations, nonprofit organizations, government agencies, and associations on strategy, advocacy, program design, and civic innovation.
 She served as a Senior Advisor for Women’s Policy to San Francisco Mayor Ed Lee through the FUSE Corps Executive Fellowship.
-Autumn helped shaped policies, programs, and public/private initiatives to improve economic and social opportunities for women and families throughout the Bay Area.
+Autumn helped shaped policies, programs, and public-private initiatives to improve economic and social opportunities for women and families throughout the Bay Area.
 Previously Autumn worked with FSG, a social impact focused consulting firm, where she led a range of strategy and evaluation projects.
 Autumn has worked in the social sector at both the state and national level with organizations including Genesys Works, the American Institutes for Research, the Center for Reform of Schools Systems, and Teach for America.
+Throughout her career, McDonald has led work related to education, distressed communities, place-based initiatives, health, and economic mobility.
 She received her B.A. from Stanford University, and Masters degrees from the Harvard Graduate School of Education and Northwestern University School of Education and Social Policy.
 She lives in the Bay Area with her husband and two children.

 Nisha Nanda is the VP of Development Strategy at Loxo Oncology, a biotechnology company focused on developing targeted therapies for cancer.
 Nisha has a PhD in Biochemistry and Molecular Genetics from UNSW, Sydney, Australia.
 Nisha has held multiple roles in research and development positions across medium to large multinational biotechnology companies, resulting in the approval of new treatment options for patients with cancer.